pin-people/event_people/README.md

 - Or extending `BaseListeners` and use it as a daemon.

 ### Using the Emitter
-You can emit events on your project passing an `eventPeople.Event` instance to the `eventPeople.Emitter.trigger` method.
+You can emit events on your project passing an `eventPeople.Event` instance to the `Emitter.trigger` method.
 Doing this other services that are subscribed to these events will receive it.

 ### Listeners